 Minervois Paradise - AGEL103

 Wonderfully converted wine cave nestled amidst the vineyards in this beautiful and tranquil Minervois valley.
-This holiday home comfortably sleeps 6 guests in 3 bedrooms, all with their own bathroom.
+This holiday home comfortably sleeps 8 guests in 4 bedrooms, all with their own bathroom.
 There is a good-sized private pool, beautiful covered terrace and a lush garden with olive grove.
 All ground-floor with walk-in showers.
 Ideal for family holidays!
 Suitable for people with reduced mobility.
-TWO WEEK BOOKINGS OR MORE ONLY.
+TWO WEEK BOOKINGS OR MORE ONLY, Saturday to Saturday.